zudwalex/mongoose/docs/README.md

 enable SSI, set a `-DMG_ENABLE_SSI=1` build flag.

 Parameters:
-- `c` - connection, should be used to serve
+- `c` - connection should be used to serve
 - `hm` - http message, that should be served
 - `opts` - serve options